tomjwalker/discrete_optimisation/local_search/README.md

 ## WIP: tasks
-1. Implement 2-OPT
+1. Implement 2-OPT --- DONE
-   a.
-From city coordinates, a function to calculate distance matrix --- DONE
+   - From city coordinates, a function to calculate distance matrix --- DONE
-   b.
-An initialise route function --- DONE
+   - An initialise route function --- DONE
-   c.
-A 2-OPT swap function
+   - A 2-OPT swap function --- DONE
-   d.
-An algorithm for iterating over the route, applying the 2-opt swap over and over, until a best route is returned
+   - An algorithm for iterating over the route, applying the 2-opt swap over and over, until a best route is returned --- DONE
-   e.
-A way to update the distance matrix
 2. Implement K-OPT
 3. Speed up Python implementation for larger TSPs
-   a.
-Vectorise distance calculation
+   - Vectorise distance calculation
-   b.
-Coursera to Numpy coordinate interface
+   - Coursera to Numpy coordinate interface
-   c.
-Numba compiling?
+   - Numba compiling?